yegor256/blog/_drafts/os.md

     [TensorFlow](https://github.com/tensorflow/tensorflow),
     yet another example, also runs on [Google Cloud Platform](https://cloud.google.com/tensorflow-enterprise).

-  * **Retaining**.
-    Being an active participant of a visible open source software product is a great intrinsic motivator for the best software engineers.
-    When a company is involved in open source business, its developers are much more loyal and interested in staying longer with the company.
-    I can't prove this statement, it's just my personal observation.

   * **Influencing**.
-    In modern software development world open source is key media, where programmers learn new ideas, design principles, and architectural solutions.
+    In modern software development world open source is the key media, where programmers learn new ideas, design principles, and architectural solutions.
     They listen to open source projects, because they trust them much more than they trust Google, IBM or Microsoft.
 Tech companies are smart, but their